-If you’re in the mood for an easy weeknight dinner, this sticky sesame tofu is for you!
+If you’re in the mood for an easy weeknight dinner, this pan-fried sticky & crispy sesame tofu is for you!
 This tofu is coated in cornstarch, pan-fried, and then tossed in a thick, sticky, sweet yet savory, sesame sauce.
-The end result is a slightly crispy, sticky, salty, and savory tofu dish that’s super filling and packed with protein!
+The end result is a crispy, sticky, salty, and savory tofu dish that’s super filling and packed with protein.

 This sesame tofu recipe is by far one of my most used recipes over the years.
 This dish is based on the Americanized-Chinese take-out dish: sesame chicken.

-This vegetarian and vegan-friendly adaptation is made with just a few fresh ingredients and is so dang good you’ll want to whip it up nearly every night.
+This vegetarian and vegan-friendly adaptation is made with just a few fresh ingredients and is so dang good you’ll want to whip it up nearly every night (just like my crispy Szechuan tofu recipe!).
+Below are just a few of the many reasons we love this tofu recipe and you will too!

 why this recipe works